burninrubber0/burninrubber0.github.io/_posts/2025-02-18-blur-ps3-recovery.md

 ![2009 search results](/images/blur/2009_search_results.png)

-936 of the 988 hits for 2009 are from the one map file still remaining on the drive.
+936 of the 988 hits for 2009 are from the one map file remaining on the drive.
 The remaining 52 are mostly false positives, filesystem-related paths, and results from the already-recovered 2009-12-15 build, but there are a few unknown sections like these:

 ![2009 result 1](/images/blur/2009_result_1.png)